-More of a guideline, it names how we keep the viewer oriented to a scene so that cuts aren’t jarring or disorienting.
+Actually, it’s more of a guideline.
+It names how we keep the viewer oriented to a scene so that cuts aren’t jarring or disorienting.
 That statement holds the clue as to when the story suggests that the rule be violated.

-Before we get to specifics, let’s explore this “rule” a little bit.
+Before we get to specifics, let’s explore the 180-degree rule in a bit more detail.

-Forgetting about filmmaking for a second, when you watch a sports game—one of the ones that has two teams facing off, like football, basketball, hockey—whether you’re aware of it or not the telecast happens from one side of the field/court/arena.
+Forgetting about filmmaking for a second, when you watch sports that involve two teams.
+Like football, basketball, hockey.
+Whether you’re aware of it or not the telecast happens from one side of the field/court/arena.

-If it’s not set up that way, the viewer will first be confused and then upset at not being able to follow the action.
-Even viewers who don’t know a thing about shooting and editing moving footage will sense the confusion immediately and may quickly decide you don’t know what you’re doing.
-Forced to cut to the opposite side, football telecast might flash the title “Reverse Angle” on screen just to reassure viewers.
+If it’s not set up that way, it’ll be confusing.
+Which will make you upset at not being able to follow the action.
+Even viewers who don’t know a thing about shooting and editing moving footage will sense the confusion immediately.
+And this may lead them to the conclusion that you don’t know what you’re doing.
+Forced to cut to the opposite side, football telecast might flash the title “Reverse Angle” on-screen just to reassure viewers.

-In a scene between two actors (or even just between an actor and the subject of his gaze), an imaginary line runs between them.
-We keep the camera to one side of that axis to let the audience know that one character is always frame right of the second, who is always frame left of the first.
-It’s the main reason for an over-the shoulder shot, which has become less fashionable and is avoided outright by some directors.
+In a scene between two actors, imagine a straight line runs between them.
+Following the 180-degree rule means that we keep the camera to one side of that axis.
+This tells your brain that one character is always frame right of the second.
+You’ll often see an over-the-shoulder shot used for this.
+It’s an approach that has become less fashionable and even avoided by some directors.

 There are degrees of line-crossing.
-The most egregious violation is to cut directly from one side of the line to the other with the characters still engaged—this will jar the viewer.
+The most egregious is to cut directly from one side to the other with the characters still engaged.
+This will jar the viewer.
 Why would you do this?

 Breaking the rule

-That question went to cinematographer Matty Libatique, because he and director Darren Aronofsky prominently feature such a shot early in Requiem for a Dream (2000), and it still stands out.
+That question went to cinematographer Matty Libatique.
+He and director Darren Aronofsky prominently feature such a shot early in Requiem for a Dream.
+And it still stands out.
 The inciting incident is the moment when Tyrone suggests that they score some drugs to sell them.
-It is a snap cut across the line to the movie’s first first close-up of Jared Leto as Harry—boom.
+Look for the snap cut across the line to the movie’s first close-up of Jared Leto as Harry.
+Boom.

 Not always straightforward